ANXvariable/ANXvariable-Hunter/README.md

 This mod is not yet finished, as I have many future plans for the Hunter and her capabilities.
 This first release just has everything I believe I need to make a working survivor.

 Currently, she gains hidden powerups as her level increases.
+- Missiles: Gain an extra stock of your secondary skill every level.
+- Hi-Jump Boots: At level 8, gain a significant boost to jump height.
+- Space Jump Boots: Starting at level 16, gain one extra midair jump every level.
+- Varia: At level 12, gain 50 armor.
+- Gravity: At level 16, gain 50 armor.
+Become immune to the slow-goop debuff from Hive Cluster and the lava in Magma Barracks, and increased fall speed in water.
+- Spazer: At level 11, fire 2 extra beams from your primary.
+- Ice: At level 13, have a chance to freeze and snare enemies with beams.
+- Wave: At level 15, beams travel through walls.
+- Plasma: At level 17, beams travel through non-boss enemies, dealing massive damage.

 There is also a modGUI option to reduce the lag caused by having too many beams on screen.
 Enabling it will cause the oldest beams to be destroyed when there are too many.